University-of-Manitoba-Computer-Science/RealTimeNetworking/LOGBOOK.md

 # Fri 26 Jan 2024 22:01:09 CST

 Reorged project structure (again...) to use directories and cleaned up code.
 Still trying to fix verify issue that occurs on the first build

+# Wed 31 Jan 2024 13:19:26 CST

+Added docker build method to solve dependency issues with python version and ncurses.
+Also bumped gcc version since ubuntu repo uses old version from 2018 which resulted in a .elf file roughly ~10x in size